alexarmstrongvi/Tutorials/C++/Tutorial-Cpp/README.md

 Built-in C++ Tutorial
 =======================

-# TODO
-* preprocessor directives
-* linking object files
-* creating and linking to a library
-* VSCode IDE

 # Running a C++ program
 1. **Write** - Follow a C++ standard (C++98, 03, 11, 14, 17, 20)
 1. **Build** - Choose a compiler compatible with your hardware/OS and that accepts your C++ standard